Restricted exchangeable partitions and embedding of associated hierarchies in continuum random trees: Proof of Lemma

 \section{Proof of Lemma \ref{pjs}}

 The first part of Lemma \ref{pjs} is a straightforward consequence of \cite{GPYalpha06}, see also \cite[Lemma 8]{HMPW}.
 The second part generalises \cite[Lemma 12]{HMPW}.
-For the convenience of the reader, we reproduce the proof here, rewritten for our higher generality.
+In the following, we indicate the most relevant changes that needed for our higher generality.

-Let $N_y(t_1,t_2)$ denote the number of jumps of $\xi$ of size at least $y$ in the time interval $[t_1,t_2]$, $\widetilde{N}_y^{\varepsilon,\tau}(t_1,t_2)$ denote the number of jumps of $\exp(-\varepsilon)(1-\exp(-\xi))$ of size at least $y$ in the same time interval.
+Let $N_y(t_1,t_2)$ denote the number of jumps of $\xi$ of size at least $y$ in the time interval $[t_1,t_2]$, $\widetilde{N}_y^{\epsilon,\tau}(t_1,t_2)$ denote the number of jumps of $\exp(-\epsilon)(1-\exp(-\xi))$ of size at least $y$ in the same time interval.

 \textbf{Step 1.
-Large deviations for $\widetilde{N}_y^{\varepsilon,\tau}(0,\tau^{\prime\prime})$.}
+Large deviations for $\widetilde{N}_y^{\epsilon,\tau}(0,\tau^{\prime\prime})$.}

 \begin{lemm} For all $x>0$ and $0<y\le 1$,